toramanlis/laravel-module-structure/readme.md

 Laravel Module Structure
 ========================

-This package helps you distribute your application logic into modules on Laravel framework.
+This package helps you distribute your application logic into modules on Laravel and Lumen.

 Installation